 2018 – Andrew Marting

 A Lasting Tribute

 Throughout his very successful career Dan Amstutz represented and championed ideas and goals of NAEGA membership .
 As we reflect on the life of our friend and associate this tribute is intended to provide an opportunity to express thoughts in a memorial to Dan’s contribution to our industry, country and mankind.
-Please contribute (email) to this tribute with your comments, public documents and recommendations for the Amstutz Award.
+You are welcome to contribute via email to this tribute with your comments, public documents, rememberences, and recommendations for the Amstutz Award.

 Eulogy by Joe O’Mara

 I first worked closely with Dan Amstutz during the 1985 farm bill.
 As a legislative aide I dutifully carried the Under Secretary’s briefing book as we attended countless meetings or hearings on Capitol Hill to discuss the impending legislation.
 He rarely needed anything out of the briefing book I worked diligently to compile but he did share with me the frustration he felt in trying to explain market-based policy imperatives in the highly politicized environment of Capitol Hill!
 Later I found myself serving as his confidant in the late hours of the evening as he tried to better understand the bubbling of thoughts and concerns that occurred within the agencies he managed.
 Higher level managers were obligated to make more sterile presentations to the Under Secretary but Dan seemed to appreciate knowing more intimately what his subordinates were really thinking and worried about.